Origins of the Qin

 Another description says that there are two Warring States qin-type instruments from around Changsha, the one from 五里牌 Wulipai having nine strings, and another from 袁家岭 Yuanjialing having seven strings, so that presumably it is the one resembling the Mawangdui instrument.
 As yet I have not yet been able to find any images or further details, including a more clearly identifying gravesite name - there seem to be several tombs categorized simply as "Wulipai" (perhaps adding a number).
 The description of adornments suggests it may resemble the Jiuliandun instrument shown just below.

 For all these instruments, the part of the instrument played with the left hand (note that the pictures all have the left hand area on the right, as though the player is facing us) apparently is always solid.
-This means that these instruments, unlike the modern qin, do not in fact belong to the zither family, instead being types of lutes or even modified harps (further below).
+This means that these instruments, unlike the classical qin, do not in fact belong to the zither family, instead being types of lutes or even modified harps (further below).

 It should here be emphasized that the apparent reason such qin-styles survived only in the south had to do with the climate; they might also have existed elsewhere.
 In addition, no one has explained their uneven top surfaces, which make it very difficult to play stopped sounds.